Arguably the most important process in marketing your WordPress website.

 This takes in a lot of commercial information and data that many SEO’s don’t even consider.

-SEO is advertising, and like any advertising campaign, if you don’t tie it into your businesses bottom-line, there’s very little chance you are going to get any meaningful data or a return.
+SEO is advertising, and like any advertising campaign, if you don’t tie it into your business bottom line, there’s very little chance you are going to get any meaningful data or a return.

 It’s about return on investment.